Feng shui is the ancient Chinese art of harmonizing with the energy that exist in an environment and is often practiced on homes and offices.

 Grow it in your garden to boost the career luck of members in the household.

-It might surprise some people to learn that in China, the orchid is considered a more masculine flower than a feminine one.
+It might surprise some people to learn that in China, the orchid in feng shui is considered a more masculine flower than a feminine one.

 They represent perfection and is an enhancer of fertility luck.